self20/rupert/README.md

-# mika-backend
+# rupert
-Multiuser back end to the optional frontend mika-www
+Multiuser back end to the optional frontend rupert-web